Samuel Halperin Lecture and Youth Public Service Award

 The lecture and youth award serves as an ongoing tribute to our founder, Sam Halperin, who dedicated his life and career to improving youth education, workforce, and policy outcomes.
 Sam also helped to personally mentor many youth and young adults in their careers in public service, and through this award, we hope to honor and continue his work.

-The keynote speaker this year will be Karen Pittman, President and CEO of the Forum for Youth Investment.
+The keynote speaker this year was Karen Pittman, President and CEO of the Forum for Youth Investment.
 Ms. Pittman is a recognized leader in youth development, and previously was Director of President Bill Clinton’s Crime Prevention Council, served on the executive team of the International Youth Foundation, and worked with Gen. Colin Powell (Retired)to create America’s Promise.
 She is currently a member of the YouthBuild USA board and was named one of the 25 most influential leaders in Afterschool by the National Afterschool Association.

-Pittman will draw on lessons from Halperin and his book, “A Guide to the Powerless – And Those Who Don’t Know Their Own Power” to put youth and their needs at the forefront of our efforts, amplify our messages, and spark action to improve the lives of all young people, particularly opportunity youth.
+Pittman drew on lessons from Halperin and his book, “A Guide to the Powerless – And Those Who Don’t Know Their Own Power” to put youth and their needs at the forefront of our efforts, amplify our messages, and spark action to improve the lives of all young people, particularly opportunity youth.